StoneOrbits/VortexEngine/docs/basic_usage.md

 ---

 # Basic Usage

-The Vortex Engine is a powerful and versatile platform that can be loaded onto many devices to drive their LEDs.
-To learn how to use the Vortex Engine for any Vortex device, familiarize yourself with these terms and concepts.
+When a Vortex device is first turned on it will always start on the first [Mode](modes.html).

-If you'd like to get hands on with a specific device, learn how to use [specific vortex devices](vortex_devices.html).
+You can think of a _mode_ as the colorful blinking pattern that is playing on the leds.

-# Key Terminology
+Some devices have more _modes_ than others, but each device is able to access all the modes and enter menus using the _navigation buttons_.

-## Mode
+Menus allow you to program your device, such as changing the colors, blinking patterns, brightness, or even transferring modes to other devices.

-You can think of a [_Mode_](modes.html) as the colorful blinking pattern that is playing on the leds.
+## Navigating

-## Menu
+There are three ways to use the _navigation buttons_ on your device: **short clicks**, **long clicks**, and **holds**

-[_Menus_](menus.html) allow you to program your device, such as changing the colors, blinking patterns, brightness, or even transferring modes to other devices.
+  1. A **short click** is like saying '_next please_', to cycle through options

-## Pattern
+  2. A **long click** is like saying '_this one please_', to select an option

-A [_Pattern_]() is one of the two main components of a mode.
-The pattern determines the way in which a mode will blink.
-This can affect the frequency and duration of strobes as well as the order in which colors are displayed.
+  3. And finally, **holds** are primarily used to open the menus

-## Colorset
+Some devices have 2 buttons.
+A **long click** on the second button is like saying '_nevermind_', or '_back_', and returns to displaying modes.

-A [_Colorset_](colorsets.html) is the other main component of a mode.
-This is a set of up to 8 colors which a pattern will use.
-A single colorset and pattern together are the simplest version of a mode.
+Almost everything can be achieved with only **short** and **long** clicks.

-## LEDs
+Those are the basics of controlling a Vortex Device.

-All Vortex devices are comprised of at least 2 LEDs and some have over 20.
-In any mode, every LED on the device can have its own Colorset and Pattern.
-The simplest modes will have the same pattern and colorset on each LED, while the most complex will have a unique pattern and colorset on every LED.
+Next, try opening the menus by **holding** the navigation button till the leds blink white, then continue reading more over at [The Menus](menus.html)